zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

 ## Overview

-- NGINX Management Suite includes `backup.sh` and `restore.sh` scripts in `/etc/nms/scripts`, which you can run to back up and restore the configuration files, secrets, and databases used by the NGINX Management Suite platform.
+- NGINX Management Suite includes several scripts, which you can run to back up and restore the configuration files, secrets, and databases used by the NGINX Management Suite platform.

-- Additionally, to back up and restore data for specific modules, such as API Connectivity Manager, you can edit the `backup.sh` and `restore.sh` scripts and uncomment the commands in the relevant sections.
+- Additionally, to back up and restore data for specific modules, such as API Connectivity Manager, you can edit the provided scripts and uncomment the commands in the relevant sections.

 {{<important>}}The backup and recovery scripts are provided for reference and may need to be adapted to suit the requirements of your deployment.{{</important>}}

 ---

+## NGINX Management Suite and modules deployed in a Virtual Machine or Bare Metal
-## Before You Begin
+### Before You Begin

 To complete the instructions in this guide, you need the following: